datalorax/esvis/README.md

 install.packages("esvis")
 ```

-Or the development version (heavily updated, a new CRAN release is
-planned soon) from GitHub with:
+Or the development version from GitHub with:

 ``` r
 # install.packages("devtools")